BUTTER KNIFE ESPRESSO

 Butterknife is rich, thick, sweet, and sticky.

 Butter Knife is the blend that puts us on the map.
 It is our house espresso blend and is used in our shops daily.
 It's our most popular coffee for a good reason; it's a classic coffee with a modern approach.
 This medium roast has been perfectly developed and used in our shops for over ten years.
 It embodies the traditional approach to the espresso profile, a real crowd-pleaser.

-It's a workhorse for the everyday coffee drinker and comes in both a 340g and 5lb bag.
+It's a workhorse for the everyday coffee drinker and comes in a 340g and 5lb bag.
 Butterknife espresso is the coffee you can drink a million of and want another—an easy-to-use and drink espresso.

 The roast is developed with a wide range of use.
 You can enjoy this espresso in your filter machine or Aeropress.
-The result of the brew is always a rich, sticky sweet, low acidity coffee, versatile enough for any use.
+The result of the brew is always a rich, sticky sweet, low-acidity coffee, versatile enough for any use.

 ABOUT THE BLEND

-While they often do show prominent fruit characteristics, the taste is closer to a coffee-cherry pulp rather than blueberry and strawberry notes we see from the finest Ethiopian Naturals.
+While they often show prominent fruit characteristics, the taste is closer to a coffee-cherry pulp than the blueberry and strawberry notes we see from the finest Ethiopian Naturals.

 Grab yourself a cup of the good stuff, and you'll see why we think it tastes so fresh and so clean.

 WHY DOES BUTTER KNIFE ESPRESSO TASTE SO DELICIOUS?
 FIND OUT WHY IN THIS VIDEO: